Alias (comics)

 Alias was the basis of the first season of the Netflix Marvel Cinematic Universe (MCU) series Jessica Jones, which premiered in November 2015.
 Jessica Jones, a follow-up ongoing series to Alias created by Bendis and Gaydos as a tie-in to the television series, began publication in 2016.

 Publication history

 Alias was one of the titles that launched Marvel's "R-Rated" MAX imprint.
-It was written by Bendis and illustrated for most of its run by Michael Gaydos, with covers by David Mack.
+It was written by Bendis and illustrated for most of its run by Michael Gaydos, with covers by David W. Mack.
 Bendis relates in a text piece on the letters page of the book's final issue that it was one of the reasons the imprint was created.
 Marvel Publishing President Bill Jemas read a draft of the script for the first issue of Alias (which, characteristically, starts with the word "fuck") and exclaimed, "Why couldn't we publish this?"

 Being under the MAX imprint imposed certain other limitations on what the creators could do in the series.
 Bendis gave this as one reason for ending the series and moving the characters to The Pulse.

+In a 2005 interview, Bendis revealed that originally, Alias was plotted to be an explicitly out-of-continuity story following a reinvention of superhero private investigator Jessica Drew returning to her P.I. roots, before deciding to have his reinvention simply be a new unrelated brunette P.I. also named Jessica, deciding the character had a "distinct background and voice from Drew's", giving the character the new surname "Jones" while still keeping the first name "Jessica" (after Drew) on the basis of how "two [people] can have the same first name".